hphelion/documentation/hz.gettingstarted.md

 5. Select the source from which you want to boot your Instance from the drop-down menu under "Instance Boot Source," enter any required information for that source in the box displayed, and click "Launch".

-6. Drag and drop the network desired from the "Available Network" box to the "Selected Networks" box or click the "+" next to the desired network.
+6. Click the "Networking" tab in the upper navigation and drag and drop the desired network from the "Available Networks box the the "Selected Networks" box or click the (+) next to the desired network to select it. *Note* You can also drag and drop the network desired from the "Available Network" box to the "Selected Networks" box (this is the part that needs work to describe exactly where user is) or click the "+" next to the desired network; however, if you do not click the "Networking" tab you see an error message.
+(Go over this.
+Needs work.)

 7. Click "Launch."